-No matter when you go birding, it can be helpful to...
+No matter when you plan on going birding, it can be helpful to:

-- Mind the days of the week.
-If your favorite birding hotspots include popular trails, parks or other areas that may also be favorites of hikers, bikers, campers or other visitors, the day of the week can affect your birding.
-Visiting in mid-week when fewer people are using the area will be best, as birds will be less disturbed by more activity.
+- Mind the days of the week: If your favorite birding hotspots include popular trails, parks, or other areas that may also be favorites of hikers, bikers, campers, or other visitors, the day of the week can affect your birding.
+Visiting in mid-week when fewer people are using the area will be best, as birds will be less disturbed by other activities.

-- Keep a calendar.
-Keeping a personal calendar or birding journal of bird sightings from day to day and year to year will help you learn birds' activity patterns.
-This will help you learn when to expect birds in your backyard or when species return to the area, giving you more opportunities for effective observation.
+- Keep a calendar: Keeping a personal calendar or birding journal of bird sightings from day to day and year to year will help you learn birds' activity patterns.
+This will help you learn when to expect birds in your yard or when species return to the area, giving you more opportunities for effective observation.

 The most important thing to remember is to observe birds all the time.
 The more you observe birds at different times of day, every day of the year, the more familiar you will become with their behavior.
 This will help you learn when to go birding for the most enjoyable and productive sightings.